openshift/enhancements/enhancements/operator-sdk/downstream-operator-sdk.md

 Typically we want to submit all bugs upstream, have them release then sync the release downstream.
 But there will be times we need to fix a problem downstream to resolve a bug that we can’t wait for an upstream release.
-The process here will be twofold.
+The process here will be to keep patches separate to avoid conflicts during syncing.

-1. For fixes to vendored dependencies, have a patch in the patches directory that will be applied to the vendor after we run go mod vendor.
+For fixes to vendored dependencies, have a patch in the patches directory that will be applied to the vendor after we run go mod vendor.

-1. For fixes to mainline code, fix the mainline code directly.
-NOTE: these changes will be lost when re-running UPSTREAM-MERGE.sh script.
+For fixes to mainline code, have a patch in the patches directory that will be applied before builds.
+In order to do this, we may have to create a downstream `Makefile` that could include the upstream `Makefile` if we need to insert patches step.

 For either of the above, we will always submit the patches to the appropriate upstream repos.